twitchax/AspNetCore.Proxy/README.md

 #### Application Builder

-You can define a proxy in `Configure(IApplicationBuilder app, IHostingEnvironment env)`.
+You can define a proxy over a specific endpoint in `Configure(IApplicationBuilder app, IHostingEnvironment env)`.
 The arguments are passed to the underlying lambda as a `Dictionary`.

 ```csharp
 app.UseProxy("api/{arg1}/{arg2}", async (args) => {